1971 Gator Bowl (January)

 The 1971 Gator Bowl (January) was a college football postseason bowl game between the unranked Ole Miss Rebels and the 10th-ranked Auburn Tigers, both of the Southeastern Conference.
 It was played in Jacksonville, Florida, on January 2, 1971, the day after the major bowl games.

 Background

 This was a matchup of two SEC teams, fourth-place Ole Miss and second-place Auburn, that rarely played each other.
 Although in the same conference, they had met only once since 1953, in the Liberty Bowl in December 1965.

 The Rebels made their fourteenth straight bowl appearance in Johnny Vaught's final full season as head coach, but it was their first Gator Bowl since 1958.
 This was Archie Manning's final game as Rebel quarterback.
 This was Auburn's third straight bowl game and first Gator Bowl since 1955.
 Auburn quarterback Pat Sullivan won the Heisman Trophy the following season.

-Neither head coach was on the sidelines due to medical reasons: Johnny Vaught from a mild heart attack and Auburn's Ralph Jordan was recovering from an appendectomy.
+Neither head coach was on the sidelines for medical reasons: Johnny Vaught from a mild heart attack and Auburn's Ralph Jordan was recovering from an appendectomy.